onpat/espmodp/README.md

   - select with menuconfig (`idf.py menuconfig`)
   - compressing samples on loading module to PSRAM
   - decompress sample on SRAM at calculating audio frame
-  - not working for MOD file ... ?
+  - but not effective for playback on ESP32 - decompress is too heavy
+    - Int16 and 8 is generally recomemended

 ## supported hardware